Skip to main content

 Anatomy of a URL

-From the software side of the Internet, you need a browser to view websites.
-If you type a homepage address into your browser, you type the address of the webpage, or more accurately the URL (Uniform Resource Locator).
+You need a browser to view websites.
+When you type an address into it, you’re typing the URL (Uniform Resource Locator).

-The URL is built up from different pieces, and each of them has a dedicated purpose.
-Let's analyse a simple URL: https://courses.fullstacktraining.com/courses/introduction-to-typescript
+A URL is built from different pieces, each with a dedicated purpose.
+Let’s break down a simple one: https://courses.fullstacktraining.com/courses/introduction-to-typescript

-There are other available protocols like, ftp:// for transferring files between the server and client, or mailto:// which can open the users' default email programme.
+Other protocols exist too: ftp:// for transferring files between server and client, or mailto:// which opens the user’s default email programme.

-Subdomains can divide a website into logical components.
-Subdomains are enabled by DNS entries which can be set via the domain provider.
-An example could look like this: courses IN A 192.168.2.10.
+Subdomains can carve a website into logical components.
+They’re enabled by DNS entries set via the domain provider.
+An example entry might look like: courses IN A 192.168.2.10.

-A top-level domain marks the "end" of a canonical URL.
-It defines the class of the website: .com refers to commercial websites, but there are also several others, like .gov for government websites and .edu for colleges and universities.
-Some countries also have specific domains such as .es for Spain, .co.uk for the UK to mention a few.
+A top-level domain marks the end of a canonical URL.
+It defines the class of the website: .com for commercial sites, .gov for government, .edu for universities.
+Some countries have specific domains too: .es for Spain, .co.uk for the UK.

-The next section is the path ("courses/introduction-to-typescript").
-This path could be a physical directory or just a virtual mapping.
-Modern web servers such as Apache or Nginx can translate such paths, via virtual mappings to actual paths.
-For example, "/courses/hello" could refer to "/courses/hello.php".
-The reason for having these paths is for optimising Search Engine Optimisation (SEO).
+The next section is the path (“courses/introduction-to-typescript”).
+This could be a physical directory or a virtual mapping.
+Modern web servers like Apache or Nginx can translate such paths via virtual mappings.
+For example, “/courses/hello” could point to “/courses/hello.php.”
+These clean paths help with Search Engine Optimisation (SEO).

 Note that by default a web server looks for a so-called “index” file which is the file that it serves.
 Effectively https://fullstacktraining.com opens up https://fullstacktraining.com/index.html, but there’s no need for us to specify this since web servers do this for us automatically.

-There are some other notable sections in the URL, like parameters, which are key/value pairs that can denote specific actions that a website needs to make based on some user action.
+There are other notable URL sections, like parameters: key/value pairs that can trigger specific actions based on user behaviour.

 Note that some modern, frontend JavaScript frameworks (such as Angular) also leverage # as they form a crucial part in designing SPAs (Single Page Applications).